sebakremis/TradeSentinel/README.md

 The entry point of the application acts as a Market Screener.

 * Scope: Analyzes the broad market based on the universe of tickers defined in all_tickers.csv.
+> **Note:** The benchmark ticker must be included in all_tickers.csv, otherwise the alpha and beta columns will return Nan.
+If you wish to use a benchmark index different than `SPY`, replace the BENCHMARK_INDEX value in the config.py file.

 * Functionality: view fundamental data, filter by sector or metrics, and identify potential opportunities.